-The gallery actively supports the development of the local art scene by participating in non-profit programmes and organising joint gallery events.
+The gallery actively supports the development of the local art scene by participating in non-profit programmes and joint gallery events.
 It has recently expanded with a second exhibition space operating under an independent programme, named am projects.
-This fresh art platform provides visibility and market presence for outstanding young female artists.
+It provides visibility and market presence for outstanding young female artists.

 Ani Molnár was the first Eastern European gallerist to receive the F.E.A.G.A.
 Innovation and Creativity Award in Basel in 2013.
-She currently serves as Vice President of F.E.A.G.A..
+She currently serves as Vice President of F.E.A.G.A., the international association of European galleries.

 Ani Molnár Gallery – 1088, Budapest, Bródy Sándor street 36.